TERMS & CONDITIONS

 Cancellation of the contract by the Client must be issued in writing.
 If the Client wishes to cancel the services agreed in the Performance Contract, the Client agrees to inform the Artist immediately.

-All booking / deposit fees are non-refundable.
+All Booking Fees are non-refundable.
 The cancellation fee applicable will be determined by the notice period given for cancellation as follows:

-• Should the Client cancel 26 weeks or greater prior to the event, there will be no charges to the client.
-The 25% Booking Fee/Deposit remains non-refundable at all times.
+- Should the Client cancel 26 weeks or greater prior to the event, no further charges will apply beyond the non-refundable Booking Fee.

 4.2 Cancellation by the Artist

-In the highly unlikely event that the Artist is unable to fulfil the engagement due to circumstances beyond reasonable control, including but not limited to, ‘Acts of God’, adverse weather, civil unrest, industrial action or war, the Artist will not be liable for refunding the deposit/booking fee.
+In the highly unlikely event that the Artist is unable to fulfil the engagement due to circumstances beyond reasonable control, including but not limited to, ‘Acts of God’, adverse weather, civil unrest, industrial action or war, the Artist will not be liable for refunding the Booking Fee.
 A partial refund of other monies paid may be issued in line with clause 8.0.

-Furthermore, the Artist will be entitled to terminate this contract without any liability (other than a full refund to the client, not including the booking fee/deposit), if for any reason(s) the Artist is unable to arrive at the venue and/or is unable to perform, outside the reasonable control of the Artist, including but not limited to the following incidents:
+Furthermore, the Artist will be entitled to terminate this contract without any liability (other than a full refund to the client, not including the Booking Fee), if for any reason(s) the Artist is unable to arrive at the venue and/or is unable to perform, outside the reasonable control of the Artist, including but not limited to the following incidents:

 5.0 VENUE & SETUP